jwyeager/trawlrepo/README.md

 # trawlrepo
-test repo for trawl models
-test change from local
+repo for version control / back-up of R scripts